 Hike up to San Miniato al Monte in time for sunset.

-Time your visit right and you may even get to experience the local monks take part in Gregorian chants during vespers.
+Time your visit right and you may even get to experience the local monks taking part in Gregorian chants during vespers.

 Grab end-of-day bargains at Florence’s tourist markets.